Watermelon and Cream Ice Pops

 The watermelon and the cookies are layered into your ice pop molds.

 We’ll whisk together the milk, yogurt and maple syrup until well combined and pour it over all that chocolate summer-y goodness.
 And then off they go to the freezer.
 Easy peasy.

 Originally, I was trying to use watermelon puree here but the pops were getting these weird clumps of ice after freezing.
 The diced watermelon is definitely the way to go.

-Tools I Love & Use To Make This Recipe (may contain affiliate links):
+Tools I Love & Use To Make This Recipe (contains affiliate links):

 Ice Pop Molds!
 I have both these Zoku classic molds and these Norpro molds and am kind of obsessed with them both.
 If we’re getting super particular, I would say I like the Zoku ones slightly better since they make it incredibly easy to remove individual pops, but I completely heart the way the Norpro molds look!

 Additional Popsicle Recipes You Might Enjoy:

 - Mango Coconut Ice Pops

 Did you make this recipe?
 Rate and review it down below!
 I’d love to hear from you.